Working in Norway: workplace injuries, accidents at work, occupational injury compensation

 A collective agreement is a written agreement between workers organised within a trade union (fagforening) and either an employers’ organisation or a single employer.
 The collective agreement provides a standardised arrangement for pay and working conditions.

-The website is made by FriFagbevegelse, a news site about working life and the trade union movement.
+This is a news article from FriFagbevegelse, a Norwegian online newspaper about working life and the labor movement.